 SPINS is a syndicated data and retail measurement platform that offers comprehensive cross-channel point-of-sale reporting.
 Its network provides data-based services and solutions to geared towards brands, retailers, and financial partners.
 SPINS specializes in brands, stores, and products that emphasize healthy living and natural goods, as well as conventional data, and offers a variety of consumer insights, analytics reporting, and consulting options for the CPG industry.

-IRI is a market research company that has long specialized in digital data analysis.
+IRI (Circana) is a market research company that has long specialized in digital data analysis.
 It aggregates data from purchasing, media, social, causal, and loyalty channels, and creates outputs for CPG and retail companies.

 What are syndicated data analytics tools, and how can they help my CPG company?

 Just as data aggregators like Nielsen collect information from a wide variety of sources, syndicated data platforms offer additional tools and services to help manufacturers refine and analyze product categories even further.
 These platforms and the companies behind them visualize market research outputs from syndicated data sources and generate comprehensive insights on the latest market data and trends.

 Bedrock Analytics is one such company.
 Established in 2013 by category management, marketing, and analytics experts with 30 years of collective experience, Bedrock seeks to combine the massive volumes of syndicated data from sources like Nielsen, Spins, and IRI, and translate it all into actionable insights.
 Our analytics platform aggregates data from syndicated and retail data providers, including retail sources like the Whole Foods Portal, Retail Link and Market6, to provide the most comprehensive overview of CPG products.
 Our system is easy to implement, and requires no technical knowledge or IT department to operate.